erikbenedict/squad-sync/README.md

 ## Instructions

-1. Click on the Link in the Deployed Application section to start.
+1. Click on the link in the Deployed Application section to start.
 2. When the application has launched you will have to Signup and create a new account.
 3. Once you have a new account created you will be taken to the Dashboard page where you can create your first group!
 4. After your first group has been created you can add users to the group and start creating tasks for that group.